NEIAAC/.github/CONTRIBUTING.md

 ## Commit Messages

-Please write a great commit message.

-1. Capitalize the subject line
-2. Do not end the subject line with punctuation.
-3. Use the imperative in the subject line ("Fix networking issue")
-4. Limit the subject line to 50 characters
-5. Separate subject from body with a blank line, the body is optional
-6. Wrap the body at about 72 characters
-7. Use the body to explain **why**, *not what and how* (the code shows that!)
+Repositories follow the [Conventional Commits](https://www.conventionalcommits.org) standard, this is usually enforced/verified with the use of git hooks and CI.

+Some individual repositories may not follow the above convention, in this case you should adere to the existing one.
+When in doubt, you may **simply ask**.

 ## Code Reviews

 - **Review the code, not the author.** Look for and suggest improvements without disparaging or insulting the author.
 Provide actionable feedback and explain your reasoning.
 - **You are not your code.** When your code is critiqued, questioned, or constructively criticized, remember that you are not your code.
 Do not take code review personally.
-- Kindly note any violations to the guidelines specified in this document.
+- Kindly note violations to the guidelines specified in this document, if any are found during a review.

 ## Coding Style